MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configuration-analyzer-for-security-policies.md

 - **Safe Attachments** (if your subscription includes Microsoft Defender for Office 365)
 - **Safe Links** (if your subscription includes Microsoft Defender for Office 365)
 - **DKIM**
-- **Built-in Protection**
+- **Built-in Protection** (if your subscription includes Microsoft Defender for Office 365)
 - **Outlook**

 If a policy type and number isn't shown, then all of your policies of that type meet the recommended settings of Standard or Strict protection.

 The rest of the tab is the table of settings that need to be brought up to the level Standard or Strict protection.
-The table contains the following columns:
+The table contains the following columns<sup>\*</sup>:

 - **Recommendations**: The value of the setting in the Standard or Strict protection profile.
 - **Policy**: The name of the affected policy that contains the setting.